yatharthagoenka/watchlist/README.md

-# watchlist
+# WatchList

-A react based single page application, making use of Redux Saga.
+A front-end single page application using ReactJS, Redux Saga and other libraries

+> This project was created for educational and learning purposes only.